citp/privacy-policy-historical/m/mi/min/mindtouch.com.md

-> *The following text is extracted and transformed from the mindtouch.com privacy policy that was archived on 2018-09-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180910201112id_/https%3A//mindtouch.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mindtouch.com privacy policy that was archived on 2019-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190511100100id_/https%3A//mindtouch.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | MindTouch

-Version 2018.05.25
+Version 2018.09.14

 ## Introduction

+MindTouch® (“MindTouch”, “we”) is a business to business (B2B) service provider that allows companies to utilize customer self-service software that delivers timely content across every support channel.
+To this end we directly engage with businesses and individuals representing those entities, not the general public at large.

-This Privacy Policy details certain policies implemented throughout MindTouch that governs MindTouch’s use of information, including—but not limited to—Personal Identifiable Information (PII) about users (the “Individual”) on <https://mindtouch.com/> (the “Website”).
+This Privacy Policy details certain policies implemented throughout MindTouch that governs MindTouch’s use of information, including—but not limited to—Personal Identifiable Information (PII) about users (the “Individual”) on [www.mindtouch.com](http://www.mindtouch.com/) (the “Website”).
 This policy similarly applies to information and data that may be collected at conferences, events, and other such marketing activities that result in MindTouch collecting potentially Personal Identifiable Information.

 ### Note for users of MindTouch’s Cloud-Based Services

 Users of MindTouch’s cloud-based services (“Services”) are subject to an additional set of conditions which are necessary in order to provide product-related duties.
 These policies are detailed in the Master Subscription Agreement (MSA).
-The current version of the Master Subscription Agreement is published here at <https://mindtouch.com/msa>.
+The current version of the Master Subscription Agreement is published here <https://mindtouch.com/msa>.

 Please note that Subscribers to the Services are solely responsible for establishing policies to ensure compliance with all applicable laws and regulations—as well as any and all privacy policies, agreements, or other obligations that relate to the collection of Personal Identifiable Information in connection with the use of the Services by Individuals (also referred to as “data subjects”) with whom the Subscribers interact.
-If the Individual interacts with a Subscriber using the Services, then the Individual will be directed to contact the Subscriber for assistance with any requests or questions relating to the Individual’s Personal Identifiable Information, or if the Individual wishes to amend how that information is being used.
+If the Individual interacts with a Subscriber using the Services, then the Individual will be directed to contact the Subscriber for assistance with any requests or questions relating to the Individual’s Personally Identifiable Information, or if the Individual wishes to amend how that information is being used.

-In order to provide Services, MindTouch may transfer Personal Identifiable Information to companies that help provide Services.
-A good example of this is Amazon Web Services (AWS), who is the cloud service provider.
-Such transfers of Personal Identifiable Information are governed by the Service Agreements for the Subscribers.
+In order to provide Services, MindTouch may transfer Personally Identifiable Information to companies that help provide Services.
+We currently utilize cloud service providers and payment processors.
+Such transfers of Personally Identifiable Information are governed by the Service Agreements for the Subscribers.

+## What information does MindTouch collect, how is it collected, and how is it used?

-### Definitions
+### Personally Identifying Information

-“Personal Identifiable Information” or “Information” means information that (1) is about, or pertains to a specific Individual; and (2) can be linked to that Individual.
-“Sensitive Personal Identifiable Information” means Personal Identifiable Information that reveals race, ethnic origin, sexual orientation, political opinions, religious or philosophical beliefs, trade union membership, or that concerns an Individual’s health.
+ **Unique Information.**

+MindTouch does not collect any unique personally identifying information about the Individual such as the Individual’s name, email address, or any other contact information—except when the Individual specifically and knowingly provides such information.

+ **Account Information.**

+MindTouch does not require the Individual to provide their personally identifying information in order for the Individual to access, open, or browse the Website.
+However, certain Services and parts of the Website require that the Individual provides personally identifying information about the Individual themself.
+Under those circumstances, the range of data we collect may consist of individual name, company name, job title, email address, physical address, phone number.

+ **Financial Information.**

+If the Individual is using a Service that requires a fee, or in circumstances in which the Individual is to make a payment, MindTouch may collect financial information—such as payment information.
+MindTouch may record the Individual’s service confirmations, usage statistics, and payment history for accounting purposes.

+ **Contact Information.**

+MindTouch may use the Individual’s email address or other contact information to notify the Individual of any changes to the Services, to correspond with the Individual about any questions or concerns that has been brought to attention, and to notify the Individual of any financial obligations they have to MindTouch.
+The Individual may also opt-in to receive automated email messages regarding the Services.

+ **Correspondence.**

+If the Individual contacts MindTouch to provide feedback, comments, or input, a record may be kept of that correspondence, and a collection the Individual’s Personally Identifiable Information will be sought to process the inquiries, respond to requests, and improve the services.

 ## Principles of how MindTouch Treats the Individual’s data